rbisdorff/Digraph3/docSphinx/tutorial.rst

 In this **ranking-by-choosing** method, where we operate an epistemic fusion of iterated best and worst choices, alternative *D* is again ranked before alternative *G*.
 The overall ranking result stresses the important fact that the most expensive site *A*, and the cheapest site *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram (see above) of the ranking-by-choosing relation.

 The best choice depends hence on the very importance the CEO is attaching to each of the three objectives he is considering.
 In the actual setting here, where he considers all three objectives to be **equi-significant** (minimize costs = 3.0, maximize turnover = 3.0, and maximize working conditions = 3.0), site *D* represents actually the best choice candidate.
-However, if costs do not play much role, it would be perhaps better to decide to move to site *A*, or if, on the contrary, costs do matter a lot, moving to the cheapest alternative *C* could definitely be a better decision.
+However, if costs do not play much role, it would be perhaps better to decide to move to site *A*, or if, on the contrary, costs do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.

 It might be worth, as an *exercise*, to modify in the XMCDA data file this balance one of the other way, by raising and/or lowering the importance of minimizing the overall costs.
 What will become the best choice recommendation under both circumstances?